vikbert/vuepress-boilerplate/docs/README.md

   <!-- description of project -->
   <p>
-    This boilerplate provides the quick start with vuepress generator.
-Including customization and deployment on `github.io`.
+    This boilerplate provides the template for a quick start with vuepress.
+It includes the themming customization and a simple script for the deployment on GitHub Pages.
   </p>

   <!-- github icons for PR and License -->